-Karen Bordeleau, president of the New England First Amendment Coalition, is the Reynolds Visiting Professor of Journalism at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
+Karen Bordeleau, is the director of Career Services at The Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
 She is a retired executive editor/senior vice president of The Providence Journal.

 Bordeleau is the first woman in The Journal’s 190-year history to hold the title of senior vice president and executive editor.
 She is responsible for shifting the newsroom into a “story-first” digital operation and is also credited with swinging open the proverbial doors of The Providence Journal by introducing many audience engagement initiatives — among them the award-winning Publick Occurrences forums to promote civil discourse on complex topics.
 Under her leadership, The Journal won numerous state, regional and national reporting awards.